mugginsoft/MGTemplateEngine/Readme.md

 Here's a list of things we did to the repo.
 Feel free to have a look at the commits for more details.
 The changes are rather small.

  * fixed some leaks
- * added a target for a static library to integrade into other projects
+ * added a target for a static library to integrate into other projects

 License & Copyright